ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 The App uses the following services:

+- **Mixpanel** -- For pseudonymous product analytics, funnel measurement, and app improvement.
+Mixpanel receives the limited event and property data described in Section 2.3 and processes it under [Mixpanel's Privacy Policy](https://mixpanel.com/legal/privacy-policy/).
 - **RevenueCat** -- For subscription management, entitlement verification, and offering configuration.
 RevenueCat receives an anonymous identifier and subscription transaction data.
 Subject to [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy/).
 - **Apple StoreKit 2** -- For processing in-app purchases and subscriptions.
 Subject to [Apple's Privacy Policy](https://www.apple.com/legal/privacy/).
 - **Apple Screen Time API (FamilyControls, DeviceActivity, ManagedSettings)** -- For monitoring and managing app usage.
 All data remains on-device per Apple's framework design.
 - **Apple Vision Framework** -- For on-device analysis of hydration verification video.
 No data leaves your device.
 - **Apple CryptoKit** -- For on-device encryption (ChaChaPoly) and HMAC-based integrity verification.
 All cryptographic operations occur locally.

-We do not currently use any third-party analytics, crash reporting, or advertising services.
-If we introduce such services in the future, we will update this Privacy Policy before collecting any additional data.
+We do not use third-party advertising services.
+We may add or remove service providers over time, and we will update this Privacy Policy when those changes materially affect data processing.

 ---